-Asia includes 48 countries and today i want to share with you 5 things you will get addicted to in Asia.
-You will also find out why it is one of the favourite continent to work and play for many digital nomads and startup entrepreneurs.
+Asia includes 48 countries and today I want to share with you 5 things you will get addicted to in Asia.
+You will also find out why it is one of the favourite continents to work and play for many digital nomads and startup entrepreneurs.

 Without further ado, Let’s begin!

 Food needs no introduction.
 Food is life.
 Asia is diverse with different cuisines.